 The fact that literally anyone from your dad to your best friend can be girlies is the main part of its allure.
 'Girlies' helps us to create little main character moments for ourselves every day.
 Everyone gets to be in exclusive little clubs and is celebrated for doing literally anything, no matter how minor.
 It means that celebrities doing a pretty regular part of their job, like filming a music video for a beloved single, becomes a celebration, especially on Twitter.

 Here you'll find users writing things like: "boyfriend girlies are mirrorball girlies. no explanation required."
 (It’s got something to do with Harry Styles and Taylor Swift, I think?)
 Or users posting pictures of people in crocheted hats, tote bags or talking about their love of potatoes and declaring them crochet/tote bag/potato girlies.
 Most K-Pop fandoms will refer to their favourite bands (Aespa, BLACKPINK, Loona) as 'the girlies'.
+The UK-based girl group FLO are girlies for reigniting everyone’s '90s girl band nostalgia with their debut song, "Cardboard Box".

 Doing things for the girlies is simply doing something for the greater good.